 We are not Medicare providers and we cannot coordinate benefits if Medicare is your primary coverage.

 Bridgercare strongly recommends calling your insurance company before your appointment.
 (Use the customer service number on the back of your card.)
 It’s important to understand your coverage and in-network provider options.
-Our providers are Karlee Haus, Anna McCracken, Mary Cook, Nikki Buck and Sue Dolan.
+Our providers are Karlee Haus, Mary Cook, Nikki Buck and Susan Dolan.
 If you have more than one insurance plan, we must know which is primary in order to submit claims.
 Please bring any cards with you to ensure correct claims submission.

 Due to the Affordable Care Act, many plans are required to cover birth control and preventative care such as annual wellness exams and STI screenings without a copay.
 (More info here.)
 Your plan may require that you see an in-network provider or use a pharmacy.